mercedes-benz/ardep/doc/bootloader/index.rst

 Building the bootloader
 +++++++++++++++++++++++

-The bootloader can be build with:
+The bootloader can be built using sysbuild together with a sample for flashing.
+To reset the board to a delivery state, use

 .. code-block:: bash

-    west ardep build-bootloader
+    west build -b ardep samples/led -p --sysbuild

-The first line of the output gives you the expanded `west build` command.
+to build the :ref:`led_sample` and bootloader

-If you want to build for a specific board version, you can pass the `--board-version` argument:
+If you want to build for a specific board version, change the `-b` argument accordingly:

 .. code-block:: bash

-    west ardep build-bootloader --board-version 1.0.0
+    west build -b ardep@1.0.0 samples/led -p --sysbuild

 Flashing the bootloader